My therapeutic approach

 I use both art therapy and traditional talk therapy, and based on your needs and comfort level, will use one or both of these.

 I work from several treatment orientations

-and have been practicing for 20 years.
+and have been practicing for over 20 years.

 In my private practice, I work with adults struggling with life transitions, social and family issues, trauma, grief and loss, coping with symptoms of depression and anxiety, stress management, and personal growth and development.
 My private practice is located on Chicago’s north side, across from Horner Park.

 I have also worked as a therapist in inpatient and outpatient programs within psychiatric hospitals and have trained and supervised many graduate art therapy students.
 I have also taught in the School of The Art Institute of Chicago's Graduate Art Therapy and Counseling Program.